 To validate the noise attenuation results, we also calculated and compared the data slope spectra by using the outcome of the D1 and D2 models.
-Before calculating the data slope spectrum, we scaled the seismic sections again, multiplying the signal by the square root of time at each time step (consequently multiplying the time at each time step) for the spherical divergence correction.
-Then, we converted the seismic section from the time axis to the depth axis using a constant sound speed of 1500 m s-1 and extracted the part from 150 to 175 km and at a depth from 75 to 150 m.
-Fig. 20 (a), (b) and (c) show the seismic sections extracted from the section before and after noise attenuation using models D1 and D2, respectively.
-The seismic section before noise attenuation was severely contaminated with random noise, but most of the noise was removed in the sections after noise attenuation.
+Before calculating the data slope spectrum, we scaled the seismic sections again, by-multiplying the signal by the square root of time to-at\each time step (consequently multiplying the time to-at\each time step) for the spherical divergence correction.
+Then, we converted the seismic section from the time axis to the depth axisusing a constant sound speed of 1500 m s-1 and extracted the part from 150 to 175 km and at a depth from 75 to 150 m.
+Fig. 20 (a), (b) and (c) show the seismic section before noise attenuation was severely contaminated with random noise, but most of the noise was removed in the sections after noise attenuation.
 Fig. 20 (d) shows the calculated data slope spectra.
-From the KM07 model (Klymak and Moum, 2007), noise has a $k_x^2$ slope in the slope spectrum, and we plotted the $k_x^2$ slope with the green dashed line in Fig. 20 (d) for comparison.
+From the KM07 model (Klymak and

+- 430 Moum, 2007), noise has a $k_x^2$ slope in the slope spectrum, and we plotted the $k_x^2$ slope with the green dashed line in Fig. 20 (d) for comparison.
 The data slope spectrum of the section before noise attenuation has a $k_x^2$ slope at wavenumbers above 0.002 cpm, which indicates that noise dominates these wavenumbers.
 Because of the severe noise, it is impossible to analyze the seismic data before noise attenuation.
-On the other hand, the data slope spectra after noise attenuation seem to contain internal waves subrange from 0.0015 to 0.006 cpm and turbulence subrange from 0.009 to 0.015 cpm that approximately follow the $k_x^{-1/2}$ (yellow dashed line) and $k_r^{1/3}$ (purple dashed line) slopes (Klymak and Moum, 2007), respectively.
+On the other hand, the data slope spectra after noise attenuation seem to contain internal waves subrange from 0.0015 to 0.006 cpm and turbulence subrange from 0.009 to 0.015 cpm that approximately follow the - 435 $k_x^{-1/2}$ (yellow dashed line) and $k_x^{1/3}$ (purple dashed line) slopes (Klymak and Moum, 2007), respectively.
 This result indicates that noise was properly attenuated and the seismic data could be analyzed, even though noise with a slope of $k_x^2$ still occurred at wavenumbers above 0.02 cpm.
 There is a shift in the data slope spectrum after noise attenuation at wavenumbers smaller than 0.001 cpm.
 This shift is also observed in the synthetic data slope spectrum experiments.
-In Fig. 17, there is a difference between the spectrum of the noise-added section and that of the noise-attenuated sections at wavenumbers smaller than 0.001 cpm.
+In Fig. 17, there is a difference between the spectrum of the noise-added section and that of the noise-attenuated sections at wavenumbers smaller than 0.001 - 440 cpm.
 However, the difference is also observed between the spectrum of the noise-free section and that of the noise-added section.
 Therefore, this shift seems to be caused by the characteristic of the noise extracted from the East Sea SO data.
 From the noise attenuation results obtained by applying the trained models to the East Sea sparker SO data, we showed that the DnCNN architecture used in this study can successfully suppress random noise.
-The comparison of the D1 and D2 model results showed that the training data generated using noise-free synthetic data are more suitable for random noise attenuation of sparker SO data than those generated using field data with a relatively high S/N ratio.
+The comparison of the D1 and D2 model results showed that the training data generated using noise-free synthetic data are more suitable for random noise attenuation - 445 of sparker SO data than those generated using field data with a relatively high S/N ratio.

-5 Summary
+5 ConclusionsSummary